 I can never get the perfect picture in the pantry because it is so dark, but here it is.
 One of the first projects we did after moving in, was to gut the previous bathroom that was in this space.

 During last year’s kitchen renovation, we decided to upgrade the shelving.
-And the yellow was painted over in this room as well.
-For a fresh look, the shelves were taken out, to make room for newer ones with a dark stained wood and bead board.
+And of course, we painted over the yellow walls.
+For a fresh look, the shelves were taken out, to make room for newer ones with dark stained wood and beadboard.

 Adding a Metal Roof